arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 }
 ```

-If our backend was a **Resful API**, we would expect it to offer an endpoint to create new users that would rely on this database.
+If our backend was a **RESTful API**, we would expect it to offer an endpoint to create new users that would rely on this database.

 If we wanted to provide a somehow controlled implementation for this database contract that **did not rely on third parties**, one option could be to provide an in-memory implementation for it: